-The specification will include plasterboard partitions between the offices with acoustic insulation as required by the Standard, minimum acoustic ceilings, natural porcelain granite flooring, fluorescent lighting to the level of 500 lumen, electricity sockets for plugs every 4sq.m., communication sockets for computers - one every 8 sq.m., telephone sockets - one every 8 sq.m., air-conditioning at office level, mini-central air-conditioning, as decided by the Company.
+The specification will include plasterboard partitions between the offices with acoustic insulation as required by the Standard, minimum acoustic ceilings, natural porcelain granite flooring, fluorescent lighting to the level of 500 lumen, electricity sockets for plugs every 4sq.m., communication sockets for computers - one every 8 sq.m., telephone sockets - one every 8 sq.m., air-conditioning at office level, mini-central air-conditioners and/or central air-conditioning, as decided by the Company.
 Factory internal doors, aluminum entrance door of the same type of the Building's curtain walls.